-Karen Tamley was named Commissioner of the Mayor’s Office for People with Disabilities (MOPD) in March of 2005 by Richard M. Daley and reppointed by Mayor Rahm Emaunel in May of 2011.
-MOPD promotes full inclusion of people with all types of disabilities and strives to make Chicago the most accessible city in the nation.
+Karen Tamley was named Commissioner of the Mayor’s Office for People with Disabilities (MOPD) by Richard M. Daley and reappointed by Mayor Rahm Emanuel in May of 2011.
+MOPD promotes the full inclusion of people with all types of disabilities and strives to make Chicago the most accessible city in the nation.

-Commissioner Tamley earned a Bachelor of Arts in Psychology from the University of California, Berkeley
+Commissioner Tamley earned a Bachelor of Arts degree in Psychology from the University of California, Berkeley.